Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 there should be two Groups, one for each team, and each team should be assigned a different Team Id.
 If this playing field is duplicated many times in the Scene (e.g. for training speedup), there should be two Groups _per playing field_, and two unique Team Ids _for the entire Scene_.
-In environments with both Groups and Team Ids configured, COMA2 and self-play can be used together for training.
+In environments with both Groups and Team Ids configured, MA-POCA and self-play can be used together for training.

 For an example of how to set up cooperative environments, see the